 Being that one of the important elements that drives marketing and sales is the KLT (Know, Like and Trust) factor.

 For a person to buy from you, they have to know you, like and trust your brand to deliver the value they want.

 So how do you improve KLT with your Content?

 As a content creator, when you share high quality, useful and relevant content to a specific audience on a consistent basis, you’re indirectly increasing your KLT factor.

 It’s very simple.
 The more a potential client sees your content, the more they know you.

-With tools like Google trends for instance you’ll have access to information that is trending in your industry which people are already searching for.
+With tools like Google trends and social media hashtags, you’ll have access to information that is trending in your industry which people are already engaging with.